Moonwalker: Home media

+In April 2026, Plaion Pictures released a limited edition Blu-ray Mediabook in Germany, which includes the original theatrical cut of the film, restoring the previously censored scenes.
+This release also features the film in both its 16:9 and 4:3 aspect ratios.

+Reception

-Critical reception
+Critical response

 The film received mixed reviews.
 Critics praised the music though complained that there was no plot and that it seemed like a series of music videos tied together.
 Variety reported that Moonwalker "seems unsure of what it was supposed to be.
 At the center of the pic is the 'Smooth Criminal' segment, a musical/dramatic piece full of dancing, schmaltzy kids, sci-fi effects and blazing machine guns (directed by Academy Award winner Colin Chilvers, based on a story by Jackson).
 Around it are really just numerous Jackson music videos with little or no linkage.
 Although quite enjoyable the whole affair does not make for a structured or professional movie."